vigji/cainjb/pages/page_99.md

 **Annotated text**:
-`And she wore a mauve love-knot on her breast, and the ends were unequal.`
+`And she wore a mauve love-knot on her breast, and the ends were unequal.` bow-wearing, also on page 08

 `He said he'd put that right, but he couldn't find the silly old jossers, as Jasmine might so easily have called  them.` spoonerism? scissors -> jossers (from Italian translation)

 `I was old enough to remember her; she  wasnt the one I'd killed.`

-`He had read out about some most excellent potent brilliant eyes, swift-darting as the stars, steadfast as the sun ; grey, we said, of the azure-grey colour ; large enough, not of glaring size ; the habitual expression of them vigilance and penetrating sense, rapidity resting on depth.`

-`When she asked him why he had chosen those and whose they were, he answered : Father Freds, and because it was closing day in Potsdam.`
+`He had read out about some most excellent potent brilliant eyes, swift-darting as the stars, steadfast as the sun ; grey, we said, of the azure-grey colour ; large enough, not of glaring size ; the habitual expression of them vigilance and penetrating sense, rapidity resting on depth.
+When she asked him why he had chosen those and whose they were, he answered : Father Freds, and because it was closing day in Potsdam.` "Most excellent potent brilliant eyes, swift-darting as the stars, steadfast as the sun; gray, we said, of the azure-gray colour; large enough, not of glaring size; the habitual expression of them vigilance and penetrating sense, rapidity resting on depth" Carlyle writing about Frederick the Great, dead 17th August in Potsdam

 `I had had a dry shampoo that morning, a thing I adored, especially on the old chest.
 Rather a waste of time, though, as it turned out.`